11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 3. Review your completed exercise several times, at least.

-Utilizing this tool will help you dissipate false self-shaming thinking and replace them with reality-based thoughts; thus changing how you feel for the better.
+Utilizing this tool will help you dissipate false self-shaming thinking and replace it with reality-based thoughts, thus changing how you feel for the better.

 7. DISTRACTION - 'ACTION'

-Distraction is valuable way to minimize fixated thoughts over someone.
+Distraction is a valuable way to minimize fixated thoughts about someone.
 Right now, downtime is not a friend.
 Neither is isolation.

-Keeping busy with distraction activities can help interrupt persistent distorted, illogical, and unwanted thinking.
+Keeping busy with distracting activities can help interrupt persistent distorted, illogical, and unwanted thinking.

 So do this: